OzLand: Production

 The film was shot entirely on location in Minneola, Kansas and Northern Mississippi.

 Release

 OzLand held its premiere in Columbus, Mississippi on September 4, 2014, followed by screenings at the Magnolia Independent Film Festival, Oxford Film Festival, Tupelo Film Festival and FestivalSouth Film Expo throughout the following year.
 It made its theatrical debut in Hollywood on October 16, 2015, followed by its release on internet streaming platforms four days later.
 It was released to DVD on July 26, 2016.
 The film made its United Kingdom debut on Flix Premiere on October 4, 2016.

 In 2018, the film's distribution rights were reverted to the filmmaker and his company, Shendopen Productions, LLC.
 At this point, the film was re-released on Amazon Prime in the US and UK, Vimeo on Demand Worldwide, and a limited edition Blu-ray release with hours of bonus features and never-before-released content.

+The film returned to select theaters in June 2025 to coincide with the 10th anniversary of its original release and the 125th anniversary of the original publication of The Wonderful Wizard of Oz, with a special screening held at the 48th annual Oz-Stravaganza in Chittenango, New York.

 Critical reception

 The film received mixed-to-positive reviews, with critics praising the cinematography, music and directing, while a few criticized the writing.
 Ryan Jay of Premiere Radio Networks wrote a positive review, saying "It’s brilliant!
 The story is complete and fulfilling; such an impressive accomplishment.
 The cinematography is extraordinary and meticulous.
 It’s shot like it was backed by a major studio with a blockbuster budget."

 Jacob Medel of Life in LA wrote that "OzLand is rich with detail and powerful character-driven storytelling.
 Written, produced and directed by Michael Williams, the film is a singular vision that follows Leif and Emri as they travel across a barren wasteland in search of a place to call home."

 Katie Walsh of the Los Angeles Times wrote a mixed review, criticizing the writing but praising the cinematography and music, by writing "The bright, saturated cinematography and minimalist guitar-based score by Keatzi Gunmoney are the greatest strengths of OzLand, but they can't overcome the meandering story and stilted dialogue.
 The movie — directed, written, produced, shot and edited by Michael Williams — takes what could be an interesting concept for a short film and stretches it across 105 minutes.
 The ideas are not deep enough and the dramatic tension isn't real enough to sustain this feature."